Every type A quiver locus is a Kazhdan-Lusztig variety: Kazhdan-Lusztig varieties

-And the defining ideal $I_w$ of Kazhdan-Lusztig variety $Y_w^v$ in $k[X^v_\circ]$ is generated by (cf. \cite{kinser_type_2015},\cite{ESS}) these generators are the localizations of Pl$\ddot{u}$cker coordinates.
+The Kazhdan-Lusztig variety $Y^v_w$ is non-empty if and only if $v\leq w$ in $W^P$.
+The defining ideal $I_w$ of Kazhdan-Lusztig variety $Y_w^v$ in $k[X^v_\circ]$ is generated by (cf. \cite{kinser_type_2015},\cite{ESS})

-Moreover, using the technique of Fulton's essential box\cite{ESS}, we may simplify the generator set.
-Here, recall the row labels $S'$ of $v$, we denote by $P'$ the parabolic subgroup of block upper triangular $(S',S')$-blocked matrices and let $W_{P'}$ be its Weyl group.
-In particular, when the index $w$ is the shortest representative in some $\tilde{w}W_P$ such that $\tilde{w}$ is the unique longest element in the double coset $W_{P'}\tilde{w}W_P$, we have
+Furthermore, using the technique of Fulton's essential box \cite{ESS}, we can simplify the generator set.
+Here, we recall the row labels $S'$ of $v$.
+We denote by $P'$ the parabolic subgroup of block upper triangular $(S',S')$-blocked matrices and let $W_{P'}$ be its Weyl group.
+Particularly, when the index $w$ is the shortest representative in some $\tilde{w}W_P$ such that $\tilde{w}$ is the unique longest element in the double coset $W_{P'}\tilde{w}W_P$, we have

-To observe this, one may apply \cite[Lemma 3.10]{ESS} to $\tilde{w}$.
+To observe this, one may apply \cite[Lemma 3.10]{ESS} to $\tilde{w}$ (or see our interpretation later).
 We say that such $w$ is of \textbf{Z-type}, where ``Z" indicates a further definition of ``Zelevinsky permutation" in Section 4.2.

-\begin{defn} A permutation $w$ is called of Z-type (corresponding to $(S',S)$-blocking), if one of the following equivalent conditions holds: \begin{itemize} \item[(1)] $w$ is the shortest representative in some $\tilde{w}W_P$ such that $\tilde{w}$ is the unique longest element in the double coset $W_{P'}\tilde{w}W_P$. \item[(2)] $w$ is the unique maximal element in $W_{P'}w\cap W^P$ under the Bruhat order on $W^P$. \item[(3)] the nonzero entries in any block of $w$ form an identity matrix (of size may smaller than the block), and in the same block row such identity matrices (from different blocks) are arranged from southwest to northeast, in the same block column such identity matrices are arranged from northwest to southeast. \end{itemize} \end{defn}
+\begin{defn} A permutation $w$ is called of Z-type (corresponding to $(S',S)$-blocking), if one of the following equivalent conditions holds: \begin{itemize} \item[(1)] $w$ is the shortest element in some coset $\tilde{w}W_P$ such that $\tilde{w}$ is the unique longest element in the double coset $W_{P'}\tilde{w}W_P$. \item[(2)] $w$ is the unique maximal element in $W_{P'}w\cap W^P$ under the Bruhat order on $W^P$. \item[(3)] the nonzero entries in any block of $w$ form an identity matrix (of size may smaller than the block), and in the same block row such identity matrices (from different blocks) are arranged from southwest to northeast, in the same block column such identity matrices are arranged from northwest to southeast. \end{itemize} \end{defn}